didlix/racheljgraves.co.uk/cv.markdown

 I have specific interests in healthcare, feminism and assisting marginalised groups and would very much enjoy working on projects which help these causes.
 However, please do contact me about your project.

 I am an energetic and enthusiastic person with a bright personality.
-In my spare time I like to host socials for friends.
-My hobbies include playing board games, enjoying most forms of science fiction and cycling.
+My hobbies include playing boardgames, cooking, cycling and organising socials.

 ## Education